COVID-19 vaccine: Inactivated virus vaccines

-Inactivated vaccines consist of virus particles that are grown in culture and then killed using a method such as heat or formaldehyde to lose disease-producing capacity while still stimulating an immune response.
+Inactivated vaccines consist of virus particles grown in culture and then inactivated by methods such as heat or formaldehyde, thereby losing their disease-producing capacity while still stimulating an immune response.

+Inactivated virus COVID-19 vaccines are less efficient than mRNA vaccines, because the process of de-activating the virus causes the spike protein to change slightly, whereas mRNA vaccines show the spike protein in its normal state.
+This makes parts of the protein inaccessible to the immune system.
+The immunity does not last as long as with mRNA vaccines, so that additional boosters are required to maintain immunity.

 Inactivated virus vaccines authorized in China include the Chinese CoronaVac and the Sinopharm BIBP and WIBP vaccines; there is also the Indian Covaxin, the Russian CoviVac, the Kazakh vaccine QazVac, and the Iranian COVIran Barekat.
-Vaccines in clinical trials include the Valneva COVID19 vaccine.